Methylergonovine and Alcohol/Food Interactions

 Moderate Drug Interaction

 Nicotine may increase the effects of methylergonovine in narrowing the blood vessels and decreasing blood flow.
 A severe decrease in blood flow to the brain and other parts of the body can lead to dangerous side effects.
 Contact your doctor immediately if you experience coldness, paleness, discoloration, numbness, tingling, or pain in your hands or feet; muscle pain or weakness; severe or worsening headache; blurred vision; severe abdominal pain; chest pain; or shortness of breath while taking these medications.
 It is important to tell your doctor about all other medications you use, including vitamins and herbs.
 Do not stop using any medications without first talking to your doctor.

 Moderate Food Interaction

-Grapefruit juice may increase the blood levels and effects of certain medications such as methylergonovine.
+Grapefruit juice may increase the blood levels of certain medications such as methylergonovine.
 You may want to limit your consumption of grapefruit and grapefruit juice during treatment with methylergonovine.
-However, if you have been regularly consuming grapefruit or grapefruit juice with the medication, then it is advisable for you to talk with your doctor before changing the amounts of these products in your diet without first talking to your doctor or other healthcare professional.
+However, if you have been regularly consuming grapefruit or grapefruit juice with the medication, then it is advisable for you to talk with your doctor before changing the amounts of these products in your diet, as this may alter the effects of your medication.
 Contact your doctor if your condition changes or you experience increased side effects.
 Orange juice is not expected to interact.